-I will be conducting interviews from Mon-Fri, Dec.
-14-18 at the following locations:
+I will be conducting interviews from Mon-Fri, May.
+15-19 at the following location:

-I will be booking interviews on the hour.
-Interviews will last from 30-45 minutes.
+I will be booking hourly interview time slots.
+The interviews will last from 30-45 minutes.

 Our podcast episodes get downloaded for a VERY long time.
 Our first episode from 2006 is still getting a few dozen downloads a week.
 We’re looking for the enduring story to tell.
 This shouldn’t just be about promoting a 2-4 week run, but providing a lasting dramaturgical/educational reference on the artist/show to endure.

 Giving me an idea of the angle you want to pursue will greatly increase chances of me booking you.
 I love talking to people involved in the “smaller” shows, but find the interesting and enduring angle.
 I am also willing to help you brainstorm it.